sod80/gitlab-semantic-versioning/README.md

 To extract the labels from merge requests, we need an API token to access the Gitlab API.
 Unfortunately, [GitLab doesn't yet support non-user specific access tokens](https://gitlab.com/gitlab-org/gitlab-ee/issues/756).

-Ask your GitLab administrator to add a dummy user `${group_name}_npa` to GitLab with access only to your project group.
-Log in with this user, and create a [personal access token](https://gitlab.wbaa.pl.ing.net/profile/personal_access_tokens) with api scope access.
+Create a [personal access token](https://gitlab.wbaa.pl.ing.net/profile/personal_access_tokens) with api scope access.

 Copy the generated API token and keep it available for the next section.